-There is a legend about a once-famous painter.
-He wanted to make the Buddha and demons the subjects of his paintings, but since he did not know what they looked like and could he imagine what they looked like, he became very anxious.
+There is a legend about a once-famous painter and how greed destroyed a person’s destiny.
+He wanted to make the Buddha and demons the subjects of his paintings, but since he did not know what they looked like nor could he imagine what they looked like, he became very anxious.

 One day, he met a monk by chance.
 The monk’s character and personality deeply moved the artist.
 The painter, therefore, promised the monk a lot of money if he would be a model for his painting.

 Not long thereafter, the painter completed his painting of the Buddha.
 It became a sensation in the local community.
 The painter exclaimed: “This is the most satisfying painting that I have ever done.
 The person who was the model for the picture has a clear and serene look that can touch the feelings of people, making them think that he is a Buddha.”